ExpressVPN and NordVPN are probably the two largest names in the VPN industry – but which one comest out on top?

 However, there is one key difference between the two in terms of security and privacy: the VPN kill switch.
 A good VPN kill switch should block all traffic if the VPN connection drops, thereby securing your data and ensuring your IP address and DNS requests are not exposed.

-Currently NordVPN offers an app-level kill switch and a firewall kill switch with the OpenVPN Windows app and the IKEv2 Mac OS app.
+Currently NordVPN offers an app-level kill switch and an internet kill switch with the OpenVPN Windows app and the IKEv2 Mac OS app.
 The app-level kill switch closes specific apps if the VPN connection drops.
-The firewall kill switch blocks all traffic if the VPN connection drops (best option).
+The “internet” kill switch blocks all traffic if the VPN connection drops (best option).

 The problem, however, is that NordVPN’s OpenVPN app for Mac OS only has an “App Kill Switch”.
 This means that your traffic is not getting blocked via the firewall if the connection drops, which could expose your IP address to third parties.

 When I raised this issue with support, NordVPN informed me they are working to add a network-level (firewall) kill switch to their Mac OS OpenVPN client, but it remains under development.

 ExpressVPN offers a fully-functional kill switch on all their major apps: Windows, Mac OS, Linux, and even routers.
 The kill switch is also easy to set up on mobile devices.
 Here is the Network Lock kill switch feature with the ExpressVPN app for Windows: